Skip to content

 6) Do I need travel insurance for the USA?

-Yes, it’s strongly recommended because medical care in the US can be very costly.
+Yes, absolutely.
+It’s strongly recommended because healthcare costs in the US can be very high.

-If you’re visiting the USA from India for the first time, keep it simple: choose one iconic city (NYC), add one West Coast destination (SF/LA), and pick one nature highlight (Grand Canyon or Yellowstone).
-Book early, plan region-wise, and prioritize comfort over rushing.
+If you’re visiting the USA from India for the first time, keep things simple.
+Pick one iconic city like New York, add one West Coast stop like San Francisco or Los Angeles, and include one nature highlight like the Grand Canyon or Yellowstone.
+Book early, plan by region, and don’t try to cram everything into one trip.

 the Author